Dodgers vs. Padres Player Props Betting Odds

 Soto Stats

-- Juan Soto has seven doubles, five home runs, 35 walks and 17 RBI (26 total hits).
-He has swiped one base.
+- Juan Soto has 26 hits with seven doubles, five home runs, 35 walks and 17 RBI.
+He's also stolen one base.

 Soto Recent Games